deltaepsilon/jupiter/notes/GTD.md

 ## Someday

 - [ ] Copy
+      Own your media
+      Google Photos is not archival
+      If you don't store the bits yourself, you don't truly own them Keep using Google Photos, but archive to your hard disc

       You searched "how to download Google Photos" "Why is my Google Photos metadata garbage" or something like "how to export all Google Photos"